Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 ## PROCESS

->In this phase, I will clean the data by removing duplicates, handling missing values, identify outlier and make the data accurate for analysis.
+>In this phase, I will clean the data by removing duplicates, handling missing values, identifying outliers, and making the data accurate for analysis.

 #### Import libraries